Jack Sampson: Southport

-On 8 June 2017, Sampson joined Southport, on a free transfer from Macclesfield Town, on an initial 2 year deal and became an important figurehead of Southport's attack as well as a true fans favourite.
+On 8 June 2017, Sampson joined Southport, on a free transfer from Macclesfield Town, on an initial 2 year deal and became a figurehead of Southport's attack as well as fans favourite.

 Scoring nine times in his first year with Southport, it was Sampson' second season that proved to be the then 26-year-old's most productive campaign, bagging 16 goals in 33 games.

 Southport Manager Liam Watson said: "Jack is an integral part of Southport Football Club, his attitude is brilliant and you can see why the supporters have taken him to their hearts.
 He gives everything out on the pitch and never refuses when asked to carry out media or community activity."

 Sampson was awarded during his time at Southport, with the Managers' Player Of The Season in 2018-19 and won the coveted Fans' Player of the Season in 2017-18.

 Samson scoring 33 times in 106 games for Southport before joining AFC Fylde in October 2020.